Charleston South Carolina Virtual Field Trip Week 1

 While in Charleston, be sure to spend some time in the downtown area.
 There are numerous walking tours that show off some of the local charm.
 All along the Battery, are historic homes that date back to the 1600s.
 The southern charm and aristocratic wealth are still evident today.

-Here are some favorite Charleston Things to do…
+This page will give you a great overview of some favorite Charleston Things to do…

 Fort Sumter is a short ferry ride from the downtown Charleston Harbor.
 The ride offers a great view of the Harbor as well as Battery Park and the surrounding area.
 The Fort itself is steeped in history – offering a self-guided tour to one of the earliest forts in the USA.

 Fort Sumter off the coast of Charleston is where the US Civil War started.